The age of Big Data is here—and there’s nothing but big potential ahead.

 Dr. Kirsten Eilertson is an associate professor and the director of the master of applied statistics program at Colorado State University.
 She teaches or has taught courses such as design and data analysis for researchers, mixed models, applied biostatistics, and quantitative methods in public health.

-Her research interests include the application of statistical modeling for addressing specific challenges.
-Her research has been published in journals such as Nature Neuroscience, Molecular biology and evolution, and The Lancet.
-She completed her PhD in statistics from Cornell University and her BA in math from St. Olaf College.
+Her research interests include the application of statistical modeling to address specific challenges.
+Her research has been published in Nature Neuroscience, Molecular biology and evolution, and The Lancet.
+She completed her PhD in statistics from Cornell University and her BA in Math from St. Olaf College.

 There are plenty of options for people interested in learning more about applied statistics, including bachelor’s and master’s degree programs or professional certificates.
 These can be taken on campus, off-campus through distance learning, or in a hybrid of both types.

-In the rapidly developing applied statistics field, candidates who have received a diploma or certificate from an established, accredited academic program, especially coursework that demonstrates knowledge and competence of current software or the latest industry trends, may be more competitive in today’s job market.
+In the rapidly developing applied statistics field, candidates who have received a diploma or certificate from an established, accredited academic program, especially coursework demonstrating knowledge and competence of current software or the latest industry trends, may be more competitive in today’s job market.

-Graduate programs are recommended for those who already have aptitude or interest in working with data, but are in need of developing better research methods.
+Graduate programs are recommended for those who already have an aptitude or interest in working with data, but need developing better research methods.
 Some notable programs include:

-The school’s Department of Mathematics and Statistics offers a variety of programs for students with an interest in this topic, including a 120-credit bachelor’s degree in statistics with different concentrations including applied statistics, data science, and mathematical statistics.
+The school’s Department of Mathematics and Statistics offers a variety of programs for students with interest in this topic, including a 120-credit bachelor’s degree in statistics with different concentrations, including applied statistics, data science, and mathematical statistics.

-The curriculum includes courses such as introduction to computer science, linear algebra, probability, basic statistics, biostatistics, introduction to mathematical statistics, statistical programming in R, data science, design of experiments, and statistical machine learning, among others.
+The curriculum includes courses such as computer science, linear algebra; probability; basic statistics; biostatistics; mathematical statistics; statistical programming in R; data science; design of experiments; and statistical machine learning, among others.

 Students can also pursue a master’s degree in statistics, a combined bachelor’s degree and master’s degree in statistics, or a combined bachelor’s degree in statistics and a master’s degree in biostatistics.

-The college also offers a 12-credit graduate certificate program that provides an overview of collection, analysis, organization, and presentation of information.
-It includes six core credits plus six electives in various statistical and analysis courses.
+The college also offers a 12-credit graduate certificate program in applied statistics that provides an overview of information collection, analysis, organization, and presentation.
+It includes six core credits plus six credits of electives in various statistical and analysis courses.

 University of Massachusetts, Lowell

-The math portion includes foundational concepts such as algebra, pre-calculus & calculus, but then delves into more advanced areas such as discrete structures, applied statistics, differential equations, probability and statistics, and mathematics and computing electives.
-The statistics concentration includes courses such as applied statistics, linear statistics modeling and regression, and experimental design.
+The math portion includes foundational concepts such as algebra, pre-calculus, and calculus, but then delves into more advanced areas such as discrete structures; applied statistics; differential equations; probability and statistics; and mathematics and computing electives.
+The statistics concentration includes courses such as applied statistics; linear statistics modeling and regression; and experimental design.

 To be considered for admission, students must hold a high school diploma or have passed either the GED or HiSET.
 Students pursuing this BS in mathematics develop transferable and valuable skills in quantitative analysis, problem-solving, and critical thinking.
-These skills are necessary for success in a variety of positions such as computer programmer, statistician, financial analyst, and more.
+These skills are necessary for success in various positions, such as computer programmer, statistician, financial analyst, and more.

-This fully online master of science in applied statistics program through the school’s College of Agriculture and Natural Resources provides a firm foundation in statistical theory, probability, and mathematical statistics, plus strategies on effective research model building.
-Students use actual data to analyze and aid in decision making, plus how to best utilize processes like regression, experiment design, and multivariate methods.
-They’ll also work with various statistical analysis systems and receive an R-JMP 13 license.
+This fully online master of science in applied statistics program through the school’s College of Agriculture and Natural Resources provides a firm foundation in statistical theory, probability, and mathematical statistics, plus strategies for effective research model building.
+Students use actual data to analyze and aid in decision-making, plus how to best utilize processes like regression, experiment design, and multivariate methods.
+They’ll also work with various statistical analysis systems.

 The 30-credit program also works closely with the school’s Department of Applied Economics and Statistics, which provides case studies and current information.
-Courses in this program are 100 percent online and are led by experienced instructors who engage students in a wide variety of learning activities such as participating in online discussions, taking online quizzes and tests, and completing a range of assignments.
+Courses in this program are 100 percent online.
+They are led by experienced instructors who engage students in various learning activities, such as participating in online discussions, taking online quizzes and tests, and completing a range of assignments.

 Graduates can take up roles such as biostatisticians, financial planners, compliance managers, business intelligence managers, data scientists, data analysts, and marketing analysts, among many other such roles.